Phalcode/minecraft-smart-glasses/README.md

 # Smart Glasses

-Im
+Implementation of Smart Glasses Addon for Minecraft.

-**WARNING: This mod is work in progress and is not ready for use.**
+**WARNING: This addon is work in progress and is not ready for use.**

 ## Features